 The Table applies also for assessment and redesign, with appropriate reference values with regard to performance level and probability of exceedance.
 Depending on the behaviour of the structure, there may be variations for performance levels A and C, see comments in § 4.6.1.
+Probability of exceedance equal to 50% within the 50-years, where the seismic action is reduced by about 40%, is allowed only in special cases, in the discretion and under the approval of the Public Authority (see § 4.4.1.2).

-APPENDIX 4.4 THE RATIONALE OF THE SAFETY VERIFICATIONS DEPENDING ON STRUCTURAL PERFORMANCE
+THE RATIONALE OF THE SAFETY VERIFICATIONS DEPENDING ON STRUCTURAL PERFORMANCE

-Based on the provisions of Chapters 2, 4, 7 through 9, the verifications may be presented according to the attached skeleton behaviour diagram, depending on the performance level (A through C) and the verification in terms of forces (through q or m factors) or deformations (through design deformation, $d_d \approx \theta_d$).
+Based on the provisions of Chapters 2, 4, 7 through 9, the verifications may be presented according to the attached skeleton behaviour diagram, depending on the performance level (A through C) and the verification in terms of forces (through q or m factors) or deformations (through design deformation, $d_d \approx \theta_d$ ).

 For more detailed descriptions and provisions, see §§ 4.1.1 through 4.1.4, 4.6, 4.7, 5.1.3 and 7.1, as well as Chapter 9.

-Regarding the behaviour characteristics of the descending phase of the resistance of elements, after quasi-failure (F_u and d_u), which is of interest only for analysis and verifications using non-linear (inelastic) methods, and, indeed, only for components with clear ductile behaviour, and only for performance level C, "Collapse Prevention", the following apply (see §§ 5.7.3.1 and 7.1.2.5):
+Regarding the behaviour characteristics of the descending phase of the resistance of elements, after quasi-failure ( $F_u$ and $d_u$ ), which is of interest only for analysis and verifications using non-linear (inelastic) methods, and, indeed, only for components with clear ductile behaviour, and only for performance level C, "Collapse Prevention", the following apply (see §§ 5.7.3.1 and 7.1.2.5):

-- The residual resistance F{res} , which is very difficult to be estimated, may be taken equal to a percentage of the ultimate resistance of the element F_u (= F_y), i.e. F{res} , = α · F_y , see diagram below.
-For reinforced concrete elements, the ratio α may be taken equal to 25%. - The maximum deformation d{max} , which occurs at the total loss of resistance of the element, even under gravity loads, can not be reliably estimated.
+- The residual resistance $F{res}$ , which is very difficult to be estimated, may be taken equal to a percentage of the ultimate resistance of the element $F_u$ (= $F_v$ ), i.e. $F{res}$ , = $\alpha$ · $F_v$ , see diagram below.
+For reinforced concrete elements, the ratio $\alpha$ may be taken equal to 25%. - The maximum deformation dmax, which occurs at the total loss of resistance of the element, even under gravity loads, can not be reliably estimated.
 However, it can be estimated at most equal to twice the deformation at failure.
 For reinforced concrete elements, and only for the purposes of approximation of the response of the entire building after successive quasi-collapse of its individual components (in particular secondary elements), the multiplier β can be taken equal to 1.5, see diagram below. - For existing, ordinary unreinforced infill walls, with predominantly brittle behaviour, there is no descending branch after failure.
 These components are checked in terms of forces or deformations and only for performance levels A and B. For performance level C, "Collapse Prevention", they are not included in the model (and certainly are not checked), see § 7.4.
 However, their potentially unfavourable global or local effect must always be checked, or measures should be taken to reduce it, see § 5.9.